boldbi/boldbi-docker/docs/consent-to-deploy-client-libraries.md

 [MIT License](https://github.com/pootzko/InfluxData.Net/blob/master/LICENSE)

-### PhantomJS WebKit

-PhantomJS is a headless WebKit scriptable with JavaScript.
-It is a free software or open source that may contain MIT, BSD, LGPL, GPL, or other similar licenses.
-It contains third-party code.
-This executable file is necessary to achieve the Image and PDF export functionalities in dashboard, widgets, and schedules.
-Without this file, the Image and PDF export options in dashboard, widgets, and schedules will no longer be available.
-It is your decision to download Phantom JS, but you must accept all its terms and conditions, if you want to use it with Syncfusion’s products.

-You can read the [License](https://github.com/ariya/phantomjs/blob/master/LICENSE.BSD) and [Third-Party](https://github.com/ariya/phantomjs/blob/master/third-party.txt) documents.

 ### Client library names as arguments for Bold BI deployment in Docker

 Find the names of client libraries, which needs to be passed as a comma separated string for an environment variable in **docker run command** file.